openebs/openebs/documentation/source/install/on_premise_solutions.rst

   * Git
   * Ansible (version >= 2.3)

-* The deployment can be performed by both root as well as non-root users.
+* Deployment can be performed by both root as well as non-root users.
 In case of the latter, ensure that the users are part of the sudo group.
 This is required to run certain operations which require root privileges.

 Download
 --------